ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2015/the-rise-of-the-empire.md

 author: Ryan Robinson
 description: "The Star Wars prequels had some good things to say about how authoritarians gain control."
 tags:
   - Movies and TV
+  - Politics
 ---

-I haven't seen *The Force Awakens* yet.
+I haven't seen _The Force Awakens_ yet.
 I'll get there soon.
 In the meantime, I decided to rewatch the first six.
 I will defend III as a respectable movie other than some terrible writing for Anakin and Padme.
 I won't defend I and II at all except for one area of the plot that does always interest me: the rise of the Empire.

 Prior to the events that open the first movie, the Galactic Republic had been in relative peace for a long time.
 Of course there's still violence on the individual level up to the planetary level, but there's no large-scale warfare like that which characterizes the six movies.